 We are happy to recommend highly competent legal counsel who specialize in business.
 Please refer to our “Trusted Professionals” page and don’t hesitate to contact us for more detailed information.

-- We are accredited with the Better Business Bureau (BBB) and must adhere to their accreditation requirements.
+- We are accredited with the Better Business Bureau (BBB Business ID: 528331) and must adhere to their Accreditation Requirements and Code of Conduct.

 - We are members of the Greater Boston Chamber of Commerce.

 - We were required to pass a number of background checks with our lenders, as well as with our partners (for pulling credit, etc.).

 - We need to pass yearly inspections for computer and paper file security.